Vinicius misses another penalty as Real Madrid shocked by Valencia 2-1

 Valencia held on and took advantage of a quick counter five minutes deep into stoppage time as Hugo Duro's header secured their first win away from home in LaLiga this season.

-"Now (fighting for the LaLiga title) has become more complicated, it's a result that leaves us with a bitter taste in the mouth," Ancelotti told reporters.
+"Now (fighting for the LaLiga title) has become more complicated, it's a result that leaves us with a bitter taste in the mouth," manager Carlo Ancelotti told reporters.

 "I think we played a good game, we created a lot of chances and came very close to scoring goals.
 It's frustrating but I don't think it's an attitude problem."